Loading Network Data in SwiftUI

 I personally love how easy Combine makes it to create a pipeline to transform your raw data into what you need.
 So let’s look at what’s going on step by step:

-2. We make sure we are on RunLoop.main this is important if we want to perform UI updates with the result.
+this is important if we want to perform UI updates with the result. - We unpack the data from the response.
+In case it is

-4. We decode our JSON data with the help of Codable.
-If you need more information on that you can check out my last post.
+.
+If you need more information on that you can check out my last post. - Finally we convert this pipeline to

-5. Finally we convert this pipeline to AnyPublisher which flattens the types and makes our result type easily accessible.
+which flattens the types and makes our result type easily accessible.

 Data Manager

-Next we have a DataManager, which acts as source of truth for our SwiftUI View and is an ObservableObject:
+Next we have a DataManager, which acts as source of truth for our SwiftUI View and is an ObservableObject

 import Combine